Xue Hanqin: Career

 From 1980 to 2003, Xue served in the Department of Treaty and Law of the Ministry of Foreign Affairs of China, eventually rising to the position of Director-General.
 She returned to Columbia Law School in 1991 and obtained a Doctor of Juridical Science in 1995.
 Xue was appointed the Chinese ambassador to the Netherlands in 2003 and served until 2008.
 In December 2008, she became the first Chinese ambassador to the Association of Southeast Asian Nations.

 She was elected to the International Court of Justice in June 2010.
 Xue was sworn in as a member of the ICJ on 13 September 2010.
 She is currently a member of the Curatorium of The Hague Academy of International Law.
-On 6 February 2018, Xue was appointed Vice President of the International Court of Justice.
+On 6 February 2018, Xue was elected Vice President of the International Court of Justice for a three-year term.
+In 2019, she sided against the United Kingdom in the Chagos Archipelago sovereignty dispute.
 In November 2020, she was re-elected to the ICJ for another nine-year term.
-On 16 March 2022, along with Russian judge Kirill Gevorgian, Xue voted against the provisional order that called for the Russian Federation to suspend military operations in Ukraine.
+On 16 March 2022, along with Russian judge Kirill Gevorgian, Xue voted against the provisional order that called for the Russian Federation to suspend its invasion of Ukraine.